 The regional TRCs are experts in telehealth implementation.
 TRCs are equipped to provide technical assistance, education, and resources on various topics.
 Each TRC has a regional uniqueness, allowing them to provide a wide range of assistance targeting local community needs.
 The NCTRC is dedicated in playing its part in expanding the reach of healthcare and sustainable telehealth programs in local, rural, and underserved communities for the most vulnerable populations.

-TRCs have a vision to connect health providers to people through telehealth, starting with rural communities.
+Telehealth has yet to meet its full potential.
+Telehealth has captured the attention of the healthcare field.
+Different methods of digital healthcare like mHealth, Remote Patient Monitoring, and Population Based Health are becoming widely used.
+The vision of the NCTRC is to connect health providers to people through telehealth, starting with rural communities.
 Our voice will remain consistent and comprehensive, delivering accurate information to help the nation through the growth of telehealth.